-If you’re a fan of reducing food waste, this sourdough discard pizza crust is your new best friend.
-Not only does it come out with the absolute perfect texture, but it also has such a wonderful, light tangy flavor.
+In the same way, I love using up all my sourdough starter and/or discard.
+So, if you’re also a fan of reducing food waste, this sourdough discard pizza crust is your new best friend.
+It has the perfect texture and the signature light tangy flavor we all love in sourdough.
 Let the pizza parties begin!

 Preparing this Sourdough Pizza Crust Recipe